How to Generate Certificates from Airtable Data (Step-by-Step Guide)

 | Status tracking | Use checkbox field | Avoids duplicate certificates |

-Even with a solid setup, you might hit occasional problems.
-Here are the common ones and how to fix them.
+Even with a solid setup, you might hit an occasional snag.
+Here's how to fix the most common problems.

-Automation not running: Review your trigger conditions in Airtable's automation settings.
-Test with a record that clearly meets the criteria and check the run history for errors.
+- Automation Not Triggering: Double-check your trigger conditions in Airtable's automation settings.
+Ensure your test record clearly meets the criteria.

 Find answers to the most common questions about this feature.